 Stein offers suggestions for exercise, nutrition, and self-care of pelvic floor problems.
 Almost anyone can use these natural healing techniques at home to address the underlying causes of pelvic pain and dysfunction.

 Stein's self-treatment program for pelvic dysfunction begins with 11 "letting go" pelvic floor exercises designed to release tension.
 Why?
 Tensing muscles is an unconscious and automatic reaction to stress.
-Pelvic floor muscles often become chronically tense, making them weak, which leads to pain, which leads to more tension and more pain, creating a vicious cycle.
+Muscles of the pelvic floor often become chronically tense, making them weak, which leads to pain, which leads to more tension and more pain, creating a vicious cycle.

-Stein recommends adding strengthening pelvic floor exercises when pain has decreased by at least 50 percent and other symptoms have improved.
-Kegel exercises, in a number of different variations, are the basis of strengthening the pelvic floor.
+Stein recommends adding pelvic floor strengthening exercises when pain has decreased by at least 50 percent and other symptoms have improved.
+Kegels, in a number of different variations, are the basis of pelvic floor strength exercises.

 Although many health sources promote Kegel exercises as "the way" to deal with problems, Stein believes that strengthening muscles before releasing tension is counterproductive.
 First relaxing the muscles makes the strengthening exercises more effective.

-Basically, a Kegel exercise is a subtle contracting and releasing of the muscles of the pelvic floor.
-It’s important to learn the correct technique and avoid tensing the large surrounding muscles of the buttocks, thighs, and abdomen.
-Tensing the wrong muscles makes the Kegel exercises ineffective.
+Basically, a Kegel is a subtle contracting and releasing of the muscles of the pelvic floor.
+It’s important to learn the correct technique to make sure you work with the correct muscles and not the large surrounding muscles of the buttocks, thighs, and abdomen.

 Stein also teaches simple self-massage techniques to help you massage away the tension in your pelvic floor and offers nutritional guidelines to promote healing of pelvic floor problems.
 If you deal with pain, incontinence, or other pelvic problems, Stein's book offers an alternative to medications that only cover up symptoms.

-Two-Part Video: A Urologist Talks About Muscles and Pelvic Floor Exercises
+Two-Part Video: A Urologist Talks About Exercises for Pelvic Floor Muscles

 You might like these